 Associate of Office System Technologist: Degree Overview

-An associate's degree program in office systems technology teaches students about various software programs and encourages them to develop essential office skills.
-Community colleges and technical schools offer this 2-year degree program.
-A student must have a high school diploma or GED certificate in order to enroll in this program.
-Some schools require students to take keyboarding and basic computer classes as prerequisites.
+An associate's degree program in office systems technology teaches students about various software programs and the practice of essential office skills.
+Community colleges and technical schools offer this degree program.

 - Accounting principles

 - Business communications